codefresh-io/argo-hub/workflows/git-artifact/versions/0.0.1/docs/commit.md

 # commit

 ## Summary
-Commit a repository and push it as an artifact
+Commit a repository and push it as an artifact, equivalent to : git add && git commit && git push

+Beware: The workflow depends on having remote origin url and token already defined in repository.
 ## Inputs/Outputs

 ### Inputs